Basket

 Following his memory play movement and his faux pas during the elections of ‘79, Pinter shifted his tone and began writing overtly political pieces for the remainder of his career.
 His political themes included oppression and human rights abuses, but he also focused on more abstract themes later on, including critiques on the level of ignorance that’s prevalent in upper-class society (1991’s Party Time and 1999’s Celebration).
 In addition to his plays, Pinter also wrote over two-dozen screenplays, many of which were either adapted for the stage or filmed.

 Harold Pinter passed away on Christmas Eve 2008 from liver cancer but his legacy lives on.
 In September 2011, the Ambassador Theatre Group (ATG) announced that the Comedy Theatre on Panton Street was to be renamed The Harold Pinter Theatre, and now, 10 years after Pinter’s passing, the theatre will be honouring the legendary playwright with a full-fledged season dubbed Pinter at the Pinter that will feature 16 theatre pieces from his illustrious oeuvre.
-The Pinter at the Pinter season will run from 6 September 2018 until 23 February 2019.
+The Pinter at the Pinter season ran from 6 September 2018 until 23 February 2019.

 Nicholas Ephram Ryan Daniels